timpending/comp-sci-curriculum/Unit-3/04-graphs.md

 ## Weighted vs Unweighted

-So far, we've only seen at graphs where each __edge__ has the same __weight__.
+So far, we've only seen graphs where each __edge__ has the same __weight__.
 In such  __unweighted__ graphs, we are only interested in whether a connection between two nodes __exists or not__.
 In a weighted graph, we assign values to each edge, which typically represents the cost of traveling between two nodes.

 Consider these graphs: